How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 Drill Bits

 Most big box stores have drill bits, but rarely do they have any bits smaller than 1/16th inch.
-Some scroll saw projects, you may need to drill a hole that is much smaller than 1/16th inch.
-For these projects, you will need to get mini drill bits.
+For some scroll saw projects, you may need to drill a hole that is much smaller than 1/16th inch.
+These projects will require you to use mini drill bits.

 Rich Hutcheson has a great blade / drill bit size chart on his website for the most common blades.